 - Government departments and agencies

-- Educational institutions including schools and their P& Cs, Universities, TAFE, Colleges and childcare centres
+- Educational institutions including schools and their Parents and Citizens (P&C’s), Universities, TAFE, Colleges and childcare centres

 - Local Government Authorities operating under the Local Government Act, 1993

 - PCYCs/YMCA/Scouts/Girl Guides/Surf Life Saving.

 Previously the Local Sport Grant Program required applicants to submit their applications under one of four different project types (Sport Development, Sport Event, Sport Access and Sport Facility), each of which had a different financial cap and applicants were permitted to submit only one application per project type.

 For the 2022/23 round, we are simplifying the process and no longer require applicants to select a defined project type as part of their application.
 Sports clubs and organisations are free to submit as many applications to the Program as they choose.

 Eligible projects include but are not limited to:

 Organisational and community development projects